RM-Terrell/cibo/docs/ADRs/20250719-inspiration_and_workflow-vision.md

 ![cibo](../images/cibo.jpeg)

 I like naming projects after thematically appropriate fictional characters.
 If I call this thing "Golang React Stock Plotter" first of all thats lame.
 Second of all if one day I switch tech to use Rust, convert it to a pure CLI application that uses ASCII, and plot Furby prices with it, the name will age pretty bad.
 Cibo will always be a cool name.

+## August 2025 addendum

+Additional resources on free data endpoints possibly useful for this project can be found [in this repo](https://github.com/toddmotto/public-apis?tab=readme-ov-file#finance)